-Before coming to Princeton, Lucia studied at the University of Vienna, Universitat Autònoma de Barcelona, Universidade de Lisboa, and University of Illinois at Urbana-Champaign.
-While pursuing her master's degree, she worked for the Delegation of the Catalan Government to Austria before accepting a substitute Catalan lecturer position at the University of Vienna.
-After graduation, she taught seminars on Spanish literature and film both at undergraduate and graduate level, reaching from Almodóvar to cine negro.
-In summer 2018 she was an International Visiting Researcher at Monash University in Melbourne, Australia.
-Lucia is fluent in eight languages, a passionate chef, and since her early childhood a big fan of musical theater.
-She owns an impressive dictionary collection.
+Prior to coming to Princeton, I studied Romance Studies, as well as Translation and Interpreting at the University of Vienna, Universitat Autònoma de Barcelona, Universidade de Lisboa, and University of Illinois at Urbana-Champaign.
+While pursuing my master's degree, I worked as a translator and interpreter for the Delegation of the Catalan Government to Austria before accepting a substitute Catalan lecturer position at the University of Vienna.
+After graduation, I taught seminars on Spanish literature and cinema both at undergraduate and graduate levels, ranging from Almodóvar to ‘cine negro.’
+During the summer of 2018, I spent two months as an International Visiting Research Collaborator at Monash University in Melbourne, Australia.

 M.A.
 Romance Studies, University of Vienna, 2016